vuvivov/forexTrading-mt4/README.md

 Key components:

-- An arbitrage strategy utilizing multithreading
+- An arbitrage strategy between the spot and future forex markets utilizing multithreading
 - Various other strategies
 - Some utility functions